 Important Considerations

-One piece of content will rank for many different keywords: We aren't fishing for one keyword to target, we're searching for a good topic that is full of keywords to target.
+One piece of content will rank for many different keywords: We aren’t fishing for one keyword to target, we’re searching for a good topic that is full of keywords to target.
+If you’re concerned about how to approach actually selling your own products or services online, this guide to overcoming the fear of selling can help.
 We can drill down on each specific keyword with the AHREFs keyword analysis tool.

 These methods are for organic search wins: Great content doesn’t always rank atop search engines.
 The steps I’m going to show you apply to ranking in search engines.
 This doesn’t mean you should ONLY write for search engines or on topics that you find with these strategies.